Nitesh0701/Sales_intelligence/README.md

 The analysis assumes that the sales process, pricing strategy, and target market remained relatively stable during the time period covered by the data.
 Major changes in strategy could influence win rates independently of the factors measured here.

-#### Part 3

-##### Option B – Win Rate Driver Analysis

 ####

+# Part 3

+### B – Win Rate Driver Analysis

+####

+**Problem** **Definition** :
-**Problem** **Definition**: The sales organization is experiencing a decline in win rate despite maintaining a healthy pipeline volume.
+The sales organization is experiencing a decline in win rate despite maintaining a healthy pipeline volume.
 Leadership needs to understand which factors are influencing deal outcomes and what actions can improve conversion rates.

-A rule-based decision engine was designed using insights derived from exploratory data analysis.Higher variation indicates a stronger potential impact on deal outcomes
+A rule-based decision engine been designed using insights derived from exploratory data analysis.Higher variation indicates a stronger potential impact on deal outcomes